ericwindmill/gatsby-starter-docs/README.md

    * The `TableOfContents` component does the rest.

 This requires more upfront work, but I've found it to be infintely better when your page count gets high.
 It's easier to move things around and have the ToC **just work**.

+For a more complicated exmample, you can look at the repo for the site I built this for: [Flutter By Example](https://github.com/ericwindmill/flutter-by-example-wwww)/

 * Basic styling added to the 'post' template
 * mobile responsive